 To manage interest rate risk, the Company enters into interest rate swap contracts from time to time to adjust the proportion of total debt that is subject to variable rates.
 Such contracts effectively fix the borrowing rates on floating rate debt to limit the exposure against the risk of rising rates.
-The Company does not enter into interest rate swap contracts for speculative or trading purposes and it only enters into interest rate swap contracts with financial institutions that are rated investment grade.
-The Company monitors the financial institutions that are counterparties to its interest rate swap contracts among various counterparties to mitigate exposure to any single financial institution.
+The Company does not enter into interest rate swap contracts for speculative or trading purposes and it only enters into interest rate swap contracts with financial institutions that are counterparties to its interest rate swap contracts and diversifies its swap contracts among various counterparties to mitigate exposure to any single financial institution.
 There were no outstanding interest rate swap contracts as of December 31, 2010 and 2009.